salsita/react-training/README.md

 * Create a page for user detail (e.g. at `/users/user-1`)
 * Use `@salsita/react-crud` to automate entity fetching

+### Attention

+The solution of this exercise (`08-router5`) uses a separate set of dependencies.
+You can run `npm install` in the corresponding directory to install them.

 ### Server file
 Location: `src/server.js`